Water Heating

 • Insulate your water heater with a hot water heater blanket if your water heater is warm to the touch.
 Be sure to follow the instructions, leaving thermostats and valves accessible.

 • If you’re going on vacation, either turn down the water heater or turn it off altogether to save electricity while you’re gone.
-If you turn it off, it will take about four hours to reheat once you turn it back on.
+If you turn it off, it will take a few hours hours to reheat once you turn it back on.

 Maintenance